 Recovering at home

 Expect your foot to feel numb right after the surgery.
 Then, as the local anesthesia wears off, you’ll probably feel some pain.
 To limit pain and swelling, ice the foot for 10 to 15 minutes several times a day.
 Also, raise the foot above heart level as often as you can.
-If you've been given pain medications, take them as directed.
+If you've been given pain medicines, take them as directed

 Your doctor may want to see you the first one to two weeks after surgery.
 During this post-op visit, your incisions will be checked to make sure they are healing.
 The compression dressing may be replaced with a smaller surgical dressing.
 If this occurs, you can probably start wearing tennis shoes.